atmajs/mask-node/readme.md

 - Front-end application performance - it receives rendered or semi-rendered html.
 - SEO Bots can crawl the application

-Short overview, how the it works:
+Short overview, how this it works:

 _Some template_
 ```sass